-During the COVD-19 pandemic, staff were required to wear masks and stay socially distant (6 feet apart) while in the facility to the extent they were able to do so.
+During the COVD-19 pandemic, staff were required to wear masks and stay socially distanced (6 feet apart) while in the facility to the extent they were able to do so.
 Quarterly meetings with the court, the Juvenile Office and the Juvenile Justice Center were not held due to social distancing requirements and Supreme Court orders restricting gatherings.
-The county health department and Supreme Court issued various orders during 2020 that required staff to be off to quarantine after a close contact, and isolate if they were positive.
+The county health department and Supreme Court issued various orders during 2021 that required staff to be out of office to quarantine after a close contact, and isolate if they were positive.

-2020 VOLUNTEER REPORT
+2021 VOLUNTEER REPORT

-Due to Covid-19, non-essential visitors were not allowed access to the facility; therefore, the hours below are significantly lower than past years.
+Due to Covid-19, non-essential visitors were not allowed access to the facility for the majority of the year; therefore, the hours below are significantly lower than past years.

-■ In 2020, 9 volunteers from various community churches provided their time to residents at the Juvenile Justice Center.
+In 2021, 9 volunteers from various community churches provided their time to residents at the Juvenile Justice Center.
 Residents may, but are not required to, participate in the Religious Education Program.